/api/transactions/locker/download

 type ErrorResponse struct {

-Error string `json:"error"`
+Error bool `json:"error"`

 }

-func downloadFromLocker(lockerKey string) error {
+func downloadFromLocker(walletPath, lockerKey string) error {

-ApiHost, lockerKey)
+ApiHost, url.QueryEscape(walletPath), lockerKey)

-resp, err := http.Get(url)
+resp, err := http.Get(reqUrl)

 if err != nil {